 In order to motivate the reader and prepare for the first result, we exhibit some known examples.
-The first one is given by the rank-one case.
-It corresponds to $V = \re, R = B_1 = \{\pm 1\}$.
-Hence $k(\alpha) := k \geq 0$ and $X$ is a \emph{Bessel} process (\cite{Rev}) of \emph{index} $\nu = k - 1/2$.
-When $k_1 > 0$ and $X_0= x \geq 0$, it is the unique strong solution of the following stochastic differential equation of singular drift:
+The first and easiest one corresponds to $V = \re, R = B_1 = \{\pm 1\}$.
+There is only one orbit so that $k(\alpha) := k \geq 0$ and $X^W$ is a \emph{Bessel} process (\cite{Rev}) of \emph{index} $\nu = k - 1/2$.
+When $k > 0$ and $X_0^W= x \geq 0$, it is the unique strong solution of the following stochastic differential equation with singular drift:

 where $B$ is a standard Brwonian motion.
-A multivariate well known example is given by the $A_{m-1}$-type root system defined by:
+When $k=0$, $X^W$ is a reflected Brownian motion.
+A multivariate known example is provided by the so-called $A$-type root systems:

 with positive and simple systems given by :